phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 }
 ```

 First, we read the physical frame of the active level 4 table from the `CR3` register.
 We then convert its start address to a virtual address using a `phys_to_virt` closure that adds the passed `physical_memory_offset` to the address.
-Finally we convert the address to a `*mut PageTable` raw pointer through the `as_mut_ptr` method and then unsafely create a `&mut PageTable` reference from it.
+Finally, we convert the address to a `*mut PageTable` raw pointer through the `as_mut_ptr` method and then unsafely create a `&mut PageTable` reference from it.
 We create a `&mut` reference instead of a `&` reference because we will mutate the page tables later in this post.

 We don't need to use an unsafe block here because Rust treats the complete body of an `unsafe fn` like a large `unsafe` block.
 This makes our code more dangerous since we could accidentally introduce an unsafe operation in previous lines without noticing.
 It also makes it much more difficult to spot the unsafe operations.
 There is an [RFC](https://github.com/rust-lang/rfcs/pull/2585) to change this behavior.